Ratna Sarumpaet: Background and early career

-Sarumpaet was born on 16 July 1948 in Tarutung, North Tapanuli Regency, North Sumatra.
+Sarumpaet was born on 16 July 1949 in Tarutung, North Tapanuli Regency, North Sumatra.
 She was the fifth of ten children born to Saladin Sarumpaet, Minister of Defence in the Revolutionary Government of the Republic of Indonesia rebel government, and Julia Hutabarat, a women's rights activist.
 Both were also prominent in the Christian community.
-Three of her siblings – Mutiara Sani, Riris Sarumpaet and Sam Sarumpaet – are members of the Indonesian art community.
-As a teenager she moved to Jakarta to study there, finishing her high school studies at PSKD Menteng.
+Three of her siblings – Mutiara Sani, Riris Sarumpaet, and Sam Sarumpaet – are members of the Indonesian art community.
+As a teenager, she moved to Jakarta to study there, finishing her high school studies at PSKD Menteng.
 In his biography, her classmate Chrisye recalled that Sarumpaet was very confident; he noted that she enjoyed writing poetry and then reading it in a loud voice while other students were engaging in other activities.

 By 1969 she was studying architecture at the University of Indonesia.
 It was at this time that she saw a performance of Kasidah Berzanji (The Berzanji Chant) by a troupe led by Willibrordus S. Rendra, which convinced her to drop out of university and join the troupe.
 In 1974 she founded Satu Merah Panggung Theater, which performed adaptations of foreign works such as the Rubaiyat of Omar Khayyam and William Shakespeare's Romeo and Juliet and Hamlet – in the latter, Sarumpaet played the titular role.

-Sarumpaet became interested in Islam in her teenage years, but only converted around 1974 after marrying Achmad Fahmy Alhady, an Arab-Indonesian.
+Sarumpaet became interested in Islam in her teenage years but only converted around 1974 after marrying Achmad Fahmy Alhady, an Arab-Indonesian.
 Together they had four children: Mohammad Iqbal Alhady, Fathom Saulina, Ibrahim Alhady, and Atiqah Hasiholan.
 Atiqah is also an actress and would later star in her mother's film Jamila.

-In 1976, Sarumpaet, who was suffering domestic violence at home and discouraged by the market, left theatre and entered the film industry.
+In 1976, Sarumpaet, who was suffering domestic violence at home and discouraged by the market, left the theatre and entered the film industry.
 After her divorce, which took several years and required records of her broken ribs to satisfy the religious courts, she returned to theatre in 1989 with a performance of Shakespeare's Othello.
 Sarumpaet began working as a director in 1991, with the television serial Rumah Untuk Mama (House for Mother), which was broadcast on the state-owned television station TVRI.
 That same year, she adapted Antigone, a tragedy by French writer Jean Anouilh, in a Batak setting.